Solar battery rebate NSW

 How to apply for the battery rebate?

-Applying for the home solar battery rebate in NSW is relatively straightforward.
-We list the steps involved to access both the upfront incentive for the battery and the follow up, optional, VPP rebate.
+Applying for the VPP rebate in NSW is relatively straightforward.
+We list the steps involved to access both the VPP rebate.

 The infographic explains the six steps to claim the NSW home battery rebate: 1.
-Choose a battery, 2.
-Organise solar installer quotes, 3.
-Select your installer, 4. sign the nomination form, 5.
-Install the battery, 6.
-Connect battery to a VPP (optional).
+Install your battery, 2.
+Organise VPP provider quotes, 3.
+Select a VPP provider, 4.
+Sign the nomination form and 5.
+Receive the rebate.

 4. Sign the nomination form